Environmental Justice Internships

 Contact: Haakon Williams, h.williams@committeetobridgethegap.org

 Committee to Bridge the Gap is a non-profit environmental and nuclear policy organization focusing on issues of environmental justice, government transparency, superfund site remediation, and nuclear decommissioning, disarmament, safety and waste disposal.
-For nearly half a century, Committee to Bridge the Gap has been fighting—and winning—environmental battles that have local, national and international impact.
+For over half a century, Committee to Bridge the Gap has been fighting—and winning—environmental battles that have local, national and international impact.

 Our work is aimed at exposing and correcting the shortcuts taken by polluters and the government agencies which oversee them, and the unholy alliance which exists between them.